sirjoaogoncalves/Book-Library/README.md

 # Magnificent Readers

-Magnificent Readers is a online book store where you can view our featured books, search for your own or see the bestesellers.
+Magnificent Readers is a online book store where you can view our featured books, search for your own or see the best sellers.

 ## Features